 I fully understand why homeowners do not realize the costs of these projects because it is sometimes difficult for me to comprehend all the costs involved, at least until the final plan is in hand and the materials and labor are calculated.
 As the designer, I try to educate my clients as to what to expect on installation costs, while working with budget goal that has been established.
 Once the design is complete, if the installation estimates exceed this budget goal then it is time to scale back the features in the landscape or possibly implement the landscape in phases.
 In other words, we can shoot for the dream landscape and see where we land.
 The good news: we do often land right around our target number.
 And for a fortunate few, the final cost is below the budgeted amount.

-What is a design-build landscape company?
-Working as a landscape designer in San Diego, I work directly with a company that provides installation for my designs.
-This allows me not only to plan the landscape on paper but to control its installation with crews I supervise (the essence of design-build).
-Most other landscape designers offer design services, then refer clients to a separate landscape contractor for installation.
-I have always felt the ability to add installation to my services offers a number of advantages, including:
+Working as a landscape designer in San Diego, I often work directly with the contractor installing my designs.
+This allows me not only to plan the landscape on paper but help direct its installation.
+Landscape designers often offer design services, then refer clients to one or more landscape contractors for installation, never to be heard from again.
+Yet continuing to work with the designer during installation offers a number of advantages, including:

-Overall I prefer working with a design-build company because it makes my overall design work stronger.
+Anyone working as an independent landscape designer must understandably charge extra for their hours during the construction phase - clients can view this as one part of the overall cost of the project.
+Overall I prefer working with the contractor because it makes the end product better.
 I truly enjoy seeing the project as it unfolds and believe the end results are superior in both look and craftsmanship with this hands-on approach.
 Besides, it is fun to get dirty once in a while.